unnbounddev/unnbound-logger/README.md

 # Unnbound Logger

-A structured logging library with TypeScript support.
+A structured logging library with TypeScript support built on Pino.
 Provides consistent, well-typed logging across different operational contexts.
 All logs are output in JSON format for better machine readability and parsing.

 ## Installation